An Improved Solution for Restricted and Uncertain TRQ: Experimental evaluation

-Our experiments are conducted on a computer with 2.16GHz dual core CPU and 1.86GB of memory, running Windows XP.
+Our experiments are conducted on a computer with 2.16GHz dual core CPU and 1.86GB of memory.
 The page size is fixed to 4K.
 The maximum number of children nodes in the R-tree ${\mathscr I}_{o}$ (${\mathscr I}_{r}$) is fixed to 50.
-The recorded locations of moving objects and the restricted areas are stored using the MYSQL Spatial Extensions{ \footnote{ More information can be obtained in site: \url{http://dev.mysql.com/doc/refman/5.1/en/spatial-extensions.html} }}.
+The (latest) recorded locations of moving objects and the restricted areas are stored using the MYSQL Spatial Extensions{ \footnote{ More information can be obtained in site: \url{http://dev.mysql.com/doc/refman/5.1/en/spatial-extensions.html} }}.
 (Henceforth, we call them location records and restricted area records, respectively.)
 Other parameters are listed in Table \ref{tab:experiment_parameters}, in which the numbers in \textbf{bold} denote the default settings. $N$, $M$ and $\zeta$ are the settings of synthetic data sets.
 The default setting of each restricted area $r$ is a rectangle with $40\times 10$ size.
 Sq, Ta, Dm, Tz and Cc denote \underline{s}\underline{q}uare, \underline{t}ri\underline{a}ngle, \underline{d}ia\underline{m}ond, \underline{t}rape\underline{z}oid and \underline{c}ross\underline{c}riss, respectively.
 The specific settings of these geometries are listed in Table \ref{tab:use case of Rshape}.
 These geometries are all bounded by the $500\times 500$ rectangular box (i.e., MBR). $L$ in Table \ref{tab:use case of Rshape} is 500, and $(x,y)$ are the coordinates of left-bottom point of its MBR, which are generated randomly.
-We use two types of PDFs: \underline{u}niform \underline{d}istribution and \underline{d}istorted \underline{G}aussian \cite{ZhijieWang:ProbabilisticCORR}, we use the UD and DG to denote them, respectively.
+We use two types of PDFs: \underline{u}niform \underline{d}istribution and \underline{d}istorted \underline{G}aussian.
+We use the UD and DG to denote them, respectively.
 In our experiments, the standard deviation is set to $\frac{\tau}{5}$ (note: $\tau$ is the distance threshold), and the mean $u_x$ and $u_y$ are set to the coordinates of the recorded location $l_r$.
-We use 7 coarse versions for the multi-step computation, corresponding workload errors (WEs) are listed in Table \ref{tab:workload error}, these data are obtained by the off-line test.
-All workload errors refer to the {absolute workload errors} rather than the {relative workload errors}.
-More specifically, $CV_7$ is the average (absolute) workload error, other versions are the maximum (absolute) workload errors.
+Following the guidance of \cite{ZhijieWang:prqumo}, we choose 700 as the number of pre-set points.
+In addition, we use 7 coarse versions for the multi-step computation, corresponding workload errors (WEs) are listed in Table \ref{tab:workload error}, these data are obtained by the off-line test.
+All workload errors refer to the {absolute workload errors}.
+More specifically, $CV_7$ is the average (absolute) workload error, other versions are the \textit{maximum (absolute) workload errors}.
+We remark that although $\theta=7$ is not mandatory, a too small value weakens the efficiency of the multi-step mechanism, and a too large value incurs not only over-tedious tests, but also negligible pruning/validating power between two consecutive versions.